dhis2/developer-portal/blog/2022-12-13-dhis-to-rapidpro-in-the-field.md

 tags: [dhis2, rapidpro, dhis-to-rapidpro]
 ---

 The general availability of [DHIS-to-RapidPro](https://github.com/dhis2/integration-dhis-rapidpro) was announced in the [DHIS 2.39 release](https://dhis2.org/overview/version-239/).
-Funded by UNICEF, DHIS-to-RapidPro is a reliable, extensible, operations-friendly Java solution, powered by [Apache Camel](https://camel.apache.org/), providing connectivity between DHIS2 and [RapidPro](https://community.rapidpro.io/about-rapidpro-new/).
-RapidPro is an open-source workflow engine geared towards mobile-based services.
+Funded by UNICEF, DHIS-to-RapidPro is a reliable, extensible, operations-friendly Java solution.
+It is powered by [Apache Camel](https://camel.apache.org/), providing connectivity between DHIS2 and [RapidPro](https://community.rapidpro.io/about-rapidpro-new/).
+RapidPro which is an open-source workflow engine geared towards mobile-based services.

 DHIS-to-RapidPro offers:

-* Routine synchronisation of RapidPro contacts with DHIS2 users
+* Routine synchronisation of RapidPro contacts with DHIS2 users.
-* Aggregate report transfer from RapidPro to DHIS2 via polling or webhook messaging
+* Aggregate report transfer from RapidPro to DHIS2 via polling or webhook messaging.
-* Automated reminders to RapidPro contacts when their aggregate reports are overdue
+* Automated reminders to RapidPro contacts when their aggregate reports are overdue.

 <!--truncate-->
 We are excited to share the news of our first successful DHIS-to-RapidPro pilot in Zimbabwe for the [Village Health Worker](https://chwcentral.org/zimbabwes-village-health-worker-program/) (VHW) program.
-[Zimbabwe’s Ministry of Health and Child Care](http://www.mohcc.gov.zw/) (MoHCC) uses DHIS2 nationally to collect health data and for disease surveillance.
-MoHCC's VHW program is “focused on disease prevention and providing community care at the primary level in rural and peri-urban wards, where village health workers serve as a key link from the community to the formal health system".
+[Zimbabwe’s Ministry of Health and Child Care](http://www.mohcc.gov.zw/) (MoHCC) uses DHIS2 nationally to collect health data, and for disease surveillance.
+MoHCC's VHW program is "focused on disease prevention and providing community care at the primary level in rural and peri-urban wards, where village health workers serve as a key link from the community to the formal health system".
 In collaboration with [HISP Uganda](https://www.hispuganda.org/) and [HISP Zimbabwe](https://itinordic.com/), [HISP Centre](https://www.mn.uio.no/hisp/english/) assisted the MoHCC in deploying and configuring DHIS-to-RapidPro to allow mobile texts of VHWs received in RapidPro to be delivered to DHIS2 in the form of monthly aggregate reports (i.e., [data value sets](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-239/data.html)):

 ![Dhis2RapidPro](./assets/dhis-to-rapidpro-in-the-field/dhis2rapidpro.png)

-In RapidPro, a _contact_ sends a _keyword_ from a mobile device over a _channel_, such as a SMS, that initiates a user-designed process in RapidPro called a _flow_.
+In RapidPro, a _contact_ sends a _keyword_ from a mobile device over a _channel_, such as an SMS, that initiates a user-designed process in RapidPro called a _flow_.
 The initiated flow controls the sequence of mobile interactions with the contact and steps within the flow go from parsing the contact’s responses to capturing the results in flow variables.
 Let us walk you through our journey of installing DHIS-to-RapidPro for Zimbabwe’s MoHCC.

 We began the roll out by downloading the latest DHIS-to-RapidPro [executable JAR](https://github.com/dhis2/integration-dhis-rapidpro/releases/download/v2.0.0/dhis2rapidpro.jar) from the [releases page](https://github.com/dhis2/integration-dhis-rapidpro/releases) of the GitHub repository and moving it to a directory within a dedicated linux [system container](https://linuxcontainers.org/lxd/introduction/#application-containers-vs-system-containers) from where we wanted to run it.
 The executable requires no local dependencies other than Java 11 being installed on the operating system.
 DHIS-to-RapidPro is also shipped as a [WAR](https://github.com/dhis2/integration-dhis-rapidpro/releases/download/v2.0.0/dhis2rapidpro-2.0.0.war) so the user has the possibility to deploy the application in a web container like [Tomcat](https://tomcat.apache.org/).